Conjurer (composition): Music

 The title of each movement corresponds to the type of percussion instruments used in it.
 Corigliano thus employed such instruments as the marimba and wood block for the first movement, the vibraphone and chimes for the second, and timpani and bass drum for the third.

-Instrumentation

 The work is scored for a solo percussionist and strings with an optional complement of brass, consisting of four horns, three trumpets, three trombones, and a tuba.

 Reception

 Conjurer has been praised by music critics.
 Jeff Simon of The Buffalo News said it "seems so lacking in discomfort that it might have been something that came from a former fellow traveler of West Coast percussion experimentalists Lou Harrison, John Cage and Henry Cowell."
 David Bratman of the San Francisco Classical Voice wrote, "Percussion is so frequently used to punctuate loud passages in music that listeners may forget it can be used differently.
 Much of this concerto is actually fairly quiet, though the second movement rises to an agitated middle section.
 The finale, which is very loud indeed, nevertheless has a subdued section with a distant violin solo (the only such passage in the work) over quiet bass drum."
 Despite this, he also noted, "At 40 minutes, the work outstayed its welcome."